dr107/address_search/Readme.md

 - `--agent-max-iterations` – caps the number of tool-call turns (default 6).
 - `--limit` – helpful for dry runs.
 - `--log-level DEBUG` – recommended when testing agent mode to see tool requests/responses and any JSON recovery.
+- `--ignore-cache` – forces every row to recompute even if the target output CSV already contains a prior result.
+Leave unset for automatic row-level caching/resume behavior.

 Current Capabilities & Behavior